Desktop Banner

 The effective date for the amendments is accounting periods beginning on or after 1 January 2026.

-As a consequence of this, the next edition of the Charities Statement of Recommended Practice (SORP), taking account of the final changes to FRS 102, has been developed.
-Alongside changes to reflect how charities will need to recognise certain types of income and certain types of leases in their accounts, the proposed changes also include:
+As a consequence of this, the next edition of the Charities Statement of Recommended Practice (SORP), taking account of the changes to FRS 102, has been released.
+The key changes in the Charities SORP are:

 For further insights and consideration of what does the new SORP mean for charities’ financial reporting, visit our charities sector page for considerations around the impact of FRS 102.